saddington/yen-handbook/README.md

 ### `#LATEJAR`

 You'll donate `$10` for `every minute` that you're late for a team and/or customer meeting.
 All proceeds will be donated to charity at the end of the year.
-The reason we do this is because every minute that we waste is less time for our community and we are the most community-centric company on the planet.
-They are worth our entire business.
+Our logic is simple: **We lose** when we waste time that could have been used to **serve our community** and customers.

 - Dec 31 — John — $30